-Accreditation & Approvals
+Accreditation & Memberships

 Orion Tech is proud to be accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 The Accrediting Commission of Career Schools and Colleges is listed by the United States Department of Education as a nationally recognized accrediting agency.
 Orion Tech offers programs in the fields of Electronics Engineering Technology, Medical Assisting Technology and Medical/Insurance Coding Specialist.
 All programs are industry-relevant and designed to support our mission to “educate for a rewarding career.”
 To locate Orion Tech on the list of accredited schools with the ACCSC, click on the button below and enter Orion Technical College in the search box.